 I will tailor make your wedding for you according to your specific requirements.
 Just let me know your ceremony time and we will take it from there.
 I work closely with you to make sure everything runs to plan down to the last hour.

-How many hours will you need?
+How many hours will I need?

 As a general rule of thumb the earlier your ceremony is in the day the more photographic hours required to include Bridal Prep to First Dance.
 The average length of wedding photography for Bridal Prep to First Dance is between 7 – 9 hours but I can be with you as long as you like.